Location

 Much of my teaching work has been with young people on Drama, Music or Cultural trainings, namely for Stroud Youth choir, The Waldorf College, Stroud College, The Grange Camphill Community, The Asha Centre, The University of Gloucestershire and Gloucester International School.

-I now run two thriving community choirs, a weekly singing morning in a residential home, weekly Singing for Wellbeing sessions in The Museum in the Park, drop-in singing for all (including babies and children) on a Tuesday morning and regular singing sessions for a Biographical Counselling training.
-I also lead occasional workshops and weekends.
+I now run three thriving community choirs, weekly Singing for Wellbeing sessions in The Museum in the Park (now full), drop-in singing for all (including babies and children) on a Tuesday morning and regular singing sessions for a Biographical Counselling training.
+I also lead occasional day workshops, residential weekends and singing holidays.

-I teach at Unicorn Voice Camp every summer.
+I have taught regularly at Unicorn Voice Camp.

-I am currently composing a choral commission ‘Archaea’ for Bristol University’s Life Science Department.
-This will be premiered in October 2023.
+I composed a choral commission ‘Archaea’ for Bristol University’s Life Science Department 2023.

-Recently my interest has focused on making choral pieces which gather communities together in order to process the big events of our time, namely The Gratitude Project and Songs of Fortitude.
+Recently my interest has focused on making choral pieces which gather communities together in order to process the big events of our time, namely The Gratitude Project, Songs of Fortitude, Sanctuary and Inconsolable.
 These have toured to other towns.
-I am shaping a new piece called Unity/Devotion.
+My latest choral piece is Resonance.

 Acapellies is a non-auditioned community choir based in Stroud.